 The trick to make the segments of the line only connect diagonally.
 This may seem like it makes the line more broken up, but in a finished piece of pixel art our eyes perceive it as a solid connected line.

-It’s common to draw a line in a messy fashion, where it may look like the line on the left, and then clean it up after by zooming in and removing some of the corners.
+It’s common to draw a line in a messy fashion, where it may look like the line on the left, and then clean it up after by zooming in and removing pixels along the edge until the line segments only connect at the corners.
+This way you can sketch out bigger shapes first, and then do the hard work of making them consistent and clean after you are sure they are in the right place.

 When pixelling straight diagonal lines, there’s one simple rule to follow: it should be made up of identical line segments.